hasaranga/wmi-mcp/README.md

 ## Security Notes

-- Some queries may require administrator privileges
-- The server runs with the permissions of the user executing it
+- The server will not start if executed with administrative privileges, as a safety measure.
 - Consider the security implications of allowing LLMs to query system information

 ## Contributing